JukoJones/rdcl/README.md

 # rdcl

 The future home of a roller derby web ontology.
-This will allow systems of the future to understand what roller derby.
+This will allow systems of the future to understand roller derby.